-- Till the soil with a fork to relieve any compaction.
+Till the soil Use a fork to relieve any compaction.

-- Place a piece of turf, cut out into identical shape/size from an inconspicuous area of your lawn or use a new piece.
+Place a piece of turf Cut it out into identical shape/size from an inconspicuous area of your lawn or use a new piece.

-- Press down the new turf with a tool to ensure that its edges merge nicely with the rest of the lawn.
+Press down the new turf Use a tool to ensure that its edges merge nicely with the rest of the lawn.

 As you can see, fixing small lawn issues is rather straightforward but what should you do if your grassed plot suffers from more serious problems, related to scarce grass growth?

-Repairing a lawn that is covered in bare patches of various sizes will require a bit more work and an attention-to-detail approach.
-Gather the following tools and proceed as explained below:
+Repairing a lawn that is covered in bare patches of various sizes will require a couple of hours of work and attention-to-detail approach.
+Gather the following tools and revive your lawn, using the method below:

 Tools you need:

-Some of the above tools come in various operational designs.
+Some of these tools come in various operational designs.
 Depending on the size of your lawn, you can use either manual tools or power equipment that you can buy, rent or borrow.
-Also, as we’ve mentioned earlier in the post, overseed your turfed area to fix patchiness in the spring or autumn, depending on the type of grass you have.

-Here are the steps on how to fix a patchy lawn:
+Here are the steps on how to repair a patchy lawn:

-- Then, aerate the turf with a power /manual core aerator or hand aerator, depending on the size of the area.
+Aerate the turf with a power /manual aerator, depending on the size of the area.

-- Then, overseed the area with a mixture of blended seeds.
-It’s a good idea to shake the bag of seeds prior to sowing.
+Overseed the area with a mixture of blended seeds.
+It’s a good idea to shake the bag of seeds before sowing.
 Also, to achieve an even and more controlled distribution of the seed material (approx. 7 pounds of material per 1000 sq.ft), use a shoulder bag or hand-crank broadcast spreader.

-- Work gently the seed into the lawn by using the backside of a leaf rake.
+Gently work the seed into the soil by using the backside of a leaf rake.

 Get an expert to fix your thinning or patchy lawn